Skip to Main Content

 If you are a resident of Missouri, you can register to vote online, by mail, or in person.

 If you are a resident of another state, you can view that state's registration guidelines.
-Scroll down to "How to Register" and select your state.
+Select your state and click "Go".

 Think you're already registered to vote?
 You can check!